vshar1/POCSpike/README.md

 ## Generate fat jar file:

-Jar file containing all test features , stepdefinitions + All jar files dependencies Why fat jar
+Jar file containing all test features , stepdefinitions + All jar files dependencies.

+Why fat jar
 - To run on CI environment in a air gap environment.
 - Faster builds in the pipeline as it will run i.e. java -jar myTests.jar